If you want to understand Madrid—the real Madrid—these Lavapiés bars and restaurants are a great place to start.

-Until recently Lavapiés was one of central Madrid’s most affordable neighborhoods.
+Until recently, Lavapiés was one of central Madrid’s most affordable neighborhoods.
 With its hilly streets and characteristic corralas (Madrid’s characteristic housing style where neighbors share an interior patio), throughout the 19th and 20th centuries Lavapiés attracted migrants from all over the Iberian peninsula moving to the capital city to start anew.

-1. Bar Los Colores
+1. Bar Colores

-Located on Calle Meson de Paredes, a bustling street lined with garment vendors, Bar Los Colores serves up Senegalese classics.
-Look out for maffe, meat stewed with peanuts and vegetables, and Senegal’s national dish: tieboudienne, stewed fish and vegetables).
+Located on Calle Mesón de Paredes, a bustling Lavapiés street lined with garment vendors, Bar Colores serves up chiefly Senegalese classics.
+Look out for maffe (meat stewed with peanuts and vegetables) and Senegal’s national dish: thieboudienne (stewed fish and vegetables).

 2. Bodegas Lo Máximo

-Its future as a staple Lavapiés bar de cañas is in danger.
-In early 2019, the building was bought by a British investment firm with plans to evict all the tenants and turn the entire building into apartment rentals in 2020.
-The future remains unclear, but one thing’s for sure: now’s the time to support Bodegas Lo Máximo!
-Go have a beer or two and experience this Madrid icon while you still can.
+In recent years, its future as a staple Lavapiés bar de cañas was in danger.
+In 2019, the building was bought by a British investment firm planning to evict all the tenants and turn the building into apartment rentals.
+Luckily, Aranguren and her business partners were able to negotiate with the firm and ultimately save their beloved neighborhood watering hole.

 3. El Boquerón

-4. Bendito Vinos y Vinilos
+4 & 5.
+Bendito Vinos y Vinilos & O Luar

-Served with no pretense and located within the locally-adored Mercado de San Fernando, Bendito is the kind of bar where wait staff will ask what kind of wine you’re looking for, pour you a sip of what’s open, and patiently help you find a match.
+Served with no pretense and located within the locally adored Mercado de San Fernando, Bendito is the kind of bar where wait staff will ask what kind of wine you’re looking for, pour you a sip of what’s open, and patiently help you find a match.
 Their cheese and charcuterie boards include some of Spain’s most famous cheeses (straight from Quesería Cultivo) and jamón at incredibly fair prices.

 If you’re seeking more filling options after your glass of wine, peruse the market.
-The dining options are boundless, and our favorite is O Luar run by a Venezuelan couple that specializes in arepas—try the reina pepiada and, if you have a sweet tooth, their tres leches cake.
+The dining options are boundless, and our favorite is O Luar, run by a Venezuelan couple that specializes in arepas.
+Try the reina pepiada and, if you have a sweet tooth, their tres leches cake.

-5. Taberna Badila
+6. Taberna Badila

 Also known as horse mackerel, this underappreciated and sustainable fish is caught in the cold waters of the Cantabrian sea.
-Badila’s chicharro a la bilbaína will rival any restaurant in Bilbao where the dish originally comes from.
+Badila’s chicharro a la bilbaína will rival any restaurant in Bilbao, where the dish originally comes from.
 Come hungry, and if variety is your thing, go with friends and share several of the dishes.

-6. Café Pavón
+7. Café Pavón

-7. Café Melos
+8. Café Melos

 Returning back to Lavapiés’ austere and castizo character, no visit to the neighborhood is complete without a beer, a croqueta, and a zapatilla at Melo’s.

-Melo’s fills up, so be fearless and assert yourself when it comes time to order.
-If you like white wine, try their fruity Galician white wine served in white porcelain dishes, just like it’s done in Galicia.
+Melo’s fills up, so be fearless and assert yourself when it comes time to order at this classic Lavapiés bar.
+Also, if you like white wine, try their fruity Galician white wine served in white porcelain dishes, just like it’s done in Galicia.

 So, the only thing you’re missing at this point is something a little fancy, and TOGA will fit the bill.

-Run by Argentine chefs serving up a mix of Latin American and Spanish dishes with Asian touches, the restaurant itself is lovely and the constantly-evolving menu never disappoints.
+Run by Argentine chefs serving up a mix of Latin American and Spanish dishes with Asian touches, the restaurant itself is lovely and the constantly evolving menu never disappoints.
 Make sure to reserve for dinner and ask for the off-the-menu options.
 If the noodles are available, they’re a must!

-Upon leaving TOGA you’re at a crossroads.
+Upon leaving TOGA, you’re at a crossroads.
 You’ll be right by Plaza Cascorro, the dividing line between two beloved central Madrid neighborhoods.
-From here, you can either head back towards ‘Lavapi’ (as Madrid youth lovingly refer to Lavapiés) and have some more beers, or change neighborhoods and head into La Latina, another beloved central neighborhood famous for its terraces, Sunday flea market, charming squares, and the countless tapas bars along Cava Baja street.
+From here, you can either head back towards “Lavapi” (as Madrid youth lovingly refer to Lavapiés) and have some more beers.
+Or you can change neighborhoods and head into La Latina, another beloved central neighborhood famous for its terraces, Sunday flea market, charming squares, and the countless tapas bars along Cava Baja street.

 Spanish and American with a touch of Venezuelan, Oliver is a former English teacher turned full-time devourer and food tour guide.